wiwik-instiki/EndekGAN-T2I/README.md

 }
 ```

-After publication, replace this entry with the official IEEE Access volume, pages/article number, year, and DOI.
+After publication, replace this entry with the official IEEE Access metadata.

 ---